 A literary memoir and coming-of-age story exploring native New Yorker Jesse Malin’s boundless creativity and triumph over daunting challenges, both physical and emotional.

 In 2023, Malin was struck with a rare spinal stroke that paralyzed him from the waist down.
-The lifelong runner and vegetarian went public with this news—and his fierce resolve to walk again—in an interview with Rolling Stone.
+The longtime runner and vegetarian went public with this news—and his fierce resolve to walk again—in an interview with Rolling Stone.
 The story was picked up by the New York Times, People, CNN, Variety, the Los Angeles Times, and other outlets worldwide.
-The massive outpouring of love and support culminated in the release of Silver Patron Saints: The Songs of Jesse Malin—twenty-eight artists, from Jack Antonoff to Bruce Springsteen, covering his songs to raise money for his recovery.
-On December 1 and 2, 2024, Malin gave his first public performances since his stroke, taking the stage for two sold-out concerts hosted by actors Michael Imperioli and Mary-Louise Parker at New York’s Beacon Theatre.
-Malin’s sold-out theatrical production, Silver Manhattan: A Musical Memoir of Survival, is debuting at the Gramercy Theatre in New York in September 2025.
+The massive outpouring of love and support culminated in the release of Silver Patron Saints: The Songs of Jesse Malin—with twenty-eight celebrated artists covering his songs to raise money for his recovery.
+On December 1 and 2, 2024, Malin gave his first public performances since his stroke, taking the stage for two sold-out concerts at New York’s Beacon Theatre.

 |